Setting the Record Straight: Kids and COVID-19

 FACT 6: Serious side effects from the vaccine are rare.

-There have been no deaths in the U.S. directly linked to the Pfizer and Moderna COVID-19 vaccines among any age group.
-The most common serious side effect of the mRNA vaccines is myocarditis, or inflammation of the heart.
-But this is so rare that you have a much greater chance of being struck by lightning than getting myocarditis after receiving a COVID-19 vaccine.
-Out of 300 million vaccines given, there have been just over 1,200 cases of myocarditis reported; most of these cases were mild with the condition resolving on its own, and no fatalities have been reported.
+The most common serious side effect of the mRNA vaccines is myocarditis or inflammation of the heart.
+But this condition is exceedingly rare.
+Out of 300 million vaccines given, there have been just over 1,900 confirmed cases of myocarditis reported; most of these cases were mild with the symptoms resolving with just pain medicines.
+Individuals, including children and teenagers, are much more likely to have inflammation of the heart after having COVID-19 than after receiving the vaccine.

 “Millions of people have been vaccinated worldwide, and reports confirm that serious side effects are extremely rare,” says Dr. Linam.
 “The risks of medical complications from having a COVID-19 infection are much greater than the risk of side effects from the vaccine.”